dirnbauer/t3x-nr-vault/README.md

 # nr-vault: Secure Secrets Management for TYPO3

-A TYPO3 extension providing centralized, secure storage for API keys, credentials, and other secrets with encryption at rest, access control, and audit logging.
+A TYPO3 v14 extension providing centralized, secure storage for API keys, credentials, and other secrets with encryption at rest, access control, audit logging, and a secure HTTP client.

 ## Problem Statement